ryx/datalayer.js/README.md

 Parse the given DOM node and it's children and hand them over to the extensions for further logic and processing. **Important:** If you asynchronously add markup to your page (e.g. after AJAX calls, lazy loading, etc.) and that markup may contain any datalayer.js-relevant data, then you HAVE TO call `parseDOMNode` and pass it the newly added element - *after adding it to the DOM*!
 Otherwise the contained information won't be processed.

 ## log(...args): void
 Convenience function that uses the currently active logger to generate log output.
-The same function is equally available inside the `Plugin` class, which uses the same logger behind the scenes. (@FIXME add logger extension that allows replacing the default logger with a custom one)
+The same function is equally available inside the `Plugin` class, which uses the same logger behind the scenes.
+You can use the [logger extension](src/extensions/logger) to make the logging output visible in the console or replace the internal with your own logging mechanism.

+## use(extension:Function): Datalayer
+Enable a given [extension](src/extensions) to be used by the datalayer.
+Check the [Extensions](#extensions) section for more info.

 # Models